Shannon Pluhowsky: Other Career Accomplishments

+Pluhowsky also won the Striking Against Breast Cancer mixed doubles tournament (with partner Tommy Jones) four times between 2007 and 2011.
+This is the most all-time wins by any players in the tournament, which is also known as "The Luci" in honor of tournament founder Luci Bonneau.
+All four wins occurred before this tournament was recognized as a title event for PBA and PWBA players in 2015.

 Personal

 Pluhowsky is married to massage therapist Carrie (Bland) Pluhowsky as of July 2021.
 Shannon and Carrie each have children from previous relationships.
 The couple now resides in Dayton, Ohio.